douglasbolden/Grazioso-Salvare/README.md

 # Grazioso-Salvare
-CRUD Database application that utilizes MongoDB and Plotly Dash to populate a Table, Pie Chart, and Map with Information.
+CRUD Database application that utilizes MongoDB and Plotly Dash (including Dash-Leaflet) to populate a Table, Pie Chart, and Map with Information.

 <ul>
 <li>